mobydeck/suex/README.md

 A companion utility for querying user information from system files (`/etc/passwd`, `/etc/group`, and `/etc/shadow`).

+# uarch

+A simple utility for displaying system architecture names in a standardized format, particularly useful for cross-platform development and build scripts.

 ## Purpose

 `suex` is a utility that allows you to run programs with different user and group privileges.